Ladme/groan/README.md

 ## Acknowledgments
-The hroan library uses `xdrfile` library developed by David van der Speol and Erik Lindahl and published under the BSD License.
+The groan library uses `xdrfile` library developed by David van der Speol and Erik Lindahl and published under the BSD License.
 Thank you!

 ## Disclaimer
 Please note that while groan library is an attempt at creating a fast and reasonably robust library for analyzing Gromacs simulations, it is mostly a tool for improving my rather pathetic C programming skills.
 In other words, even though I'm doing my best, there WILL be bugs and memory leaks.